mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 "So... the tree wood... knocks on what exactly?"

 "All the universe.
 The air, the trees, the ground.
 They're all permeated by this invisible wall.
-If someone knocks, you need only put your ear to it."
+If someone knocks, you need only put your ear to it.
+The wind speaks, as we say."

 "Ahh, I see," Kipnu said, only half understanding.